 Of course, water conditioner has not always been necessary.
 In fact, until chlorine was put into water it did not exist at all.
 Even then it was not an instant invention as chlorine was simple enough to eradicate.
 You could remove it by letting water sit for a period of time, or by boiling it.

 Over time, nonetheless, sodium thiosulfate came along which instantly removed chlorine, and best of all was harmless to fish.
 However, this solution didn’t last long as water suppliers started to add ammonia.
 Ammonia plus chlorine equaled chloramine, another chemical harmful to fish, and ‘hey presto’ a new water conditioner was needed.

 The new water conditioner that was launched took care of both the chlorine and chloramine, but developments didn’t stop there.
 Modern water conditioners can also remove heavy metals, control nitrates, and improve a fishes slime coat.

 Why Is Tap Water Not Safe?

 Supplied for the use of humans, tap water has to meet extremely stringent drinking water standards and generally does.
 This, however, means the addition of certain chemicals such as chlorine-based disinfectants which are harmful to fish.
-They can damage the delicate gill and skin surfaces of fish exposed to them, resulting in irritation, stress, and possibly even death.
+Exposing fish to such chemicals can damage delicate gills and skin surfaces, resulting in irritation, stress, and possibly even death.